fusion809/fusion809.github.io-old/_posts/2015-11-28-package-management-on-sabayon.md

 <ol>
 <li>Emerge the package from the Portage Tree.
 This will get you release 20141029, at best.
 I have not tried this due to how old a version this package is.
 To do this simply run:
 {% include coder.html line1="emerge games-strategy/openra" %}</li>
-<li>Add the <code>games-overlay</code> with Layman and emerge the latest version available from it, 20150919.
+<li>Add the <code>games-overlay with Layman and emerge the latest version available from it, 20150919.
 To do this run:
 {% include coder.html line1="layman -a games-overlay" line2="emerge --sync && layman -S" line3="emerge games-strategy/openra-20150919::games-overlay" %}</li>
 <li>Add the <code><a href="https://github.com/cerebrum/dr">dr</a></code> overlay (not available with Layman) and emerge the latest version, 20150919.
 This option I have not done, due to the fact it needs freetype unmerged and that would break my system.
 To do this run:
 {% include coder.html line1="layman -o http://github.com/cerebrum/dr/raw/master/repo.xml -f -a dr" line2="emerge --sync && layman -S" line3="emerge games-strategy/openra::dr" %}</li>
 <li>Compile the source code yourself and install OpenRA from that (which will get you the latest version of OpenRA, 20150919).
 This option I have succeeded in doing and is how OpenRA is currently installed on my system.
 To do this I ran:
 {% include codeu.html line1="wget -c https://github.com/OpenRA/OpenRA/archive/release-20150919.tar.gz | tar -xz" line2="cd OpenRA-release-20150919" line3="make dependencies && make all" %}
-This does not add an executable of OpenRA to <code>/usr/games/bin/</code> and hence running <code>openra</code> from the command-line will not start the game.
+This does not add an executable of OpenRA to <code>/usr/games/bin/</code> and hence running `openra` from the command-line will not start the game.
 So after this I also created a shell script file called <code>/usr/games/bin/openra</code> with nano (that is, I ran
 {% include coder.html line1="nano /usr/games/bin/openra" %}
 ) with the line <code>mono --debug /path/to/OpenRA.Game.exe</code> where <code>/path/to</code> is replaced with the path to where you built OpenRA from source code (which for me is <code>/home/fusion809/Programs/OpenRA-release-20150919)</code>.</li>
 </ol>